Philippines

 Manila City Jail.
 Overcrowded cells are favorable to the spread of diseases such as tuberculosis and COVID-19.

-The results of our humanitarian response for the first six months of 2024
+The results of our humanitarian response for 2024

 Stories from the people we serve and our staff